What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 1. What is SOCKS proxy?

-SOCKS, which stands for Socket Secure, is an internet protocol that exchanges network packets between a client (your device) and a server (the destination) through a proxy server.
+SOCKS is a network proxy server protocol that exchanges network packets between a client (your device) and a server (the destination) through an intermediary proxy server.

 • Your computer (Client): The device sending the request.